 Upcoming Events

-Reserve a copy of the book through our catalog, or order a copy from Athena Books.
+Reserve a copy of the book through our catalog or order it from Athena Books.

 For more information, contact Judy Sgammato at 203-637-1066 x15 or judys@perrotlibrary.org.